 There have been reports that church attendance has increased dramatically as people are watching online.
 As hard as it is to be away from a gathering of believers, there is an immense opportunity to tell others about the truth and hope found in the gospel.
 At a time where death, fear and suffering make up the headlines of the day, people are looking for answers and many are turning to prayer.
 As services go online is the message of the gospel being heard?
 Is it clear what the life, death and resurrection of Jesus Christ mean for people today?

-The Truth as a Bold Witness
+The Truth of the Gospel and being a Bold Witness

 My prayer is that those who are leading the way online who have faith in Jesus are using this opportunity to not shy away, but to proclaim the gospel boldly.
 Christians have a unique message of hope that is grounded in solid, verifiable truth and this is what a hurting world needs.
 Truth does not always sit well with some.
 The Bible says that some will not believe – if some didn’t believe Jesus, it’s to be expected for us too.
 Yet, for those of us who have put our trust in Jesus, we know what a transformation of life has taken place.
 It’s a hope not just caught up in this life, but is the hope of being with Jesus always, even after death.
 Jesus overcame the power of the grave and He offers everlasting life to all those who trust in His work on the cross that saves us from sin and reconciles us to God.
 We have this hope because death could not hold Him down.
 And His love overcomes all.